Maine Auto Dealer Bond— $25K to $100K by Annual Volume

 "A motor vehicle dealer shall furnish a surety bond pursuant to Title 29-A M.R.S.A.
 The bond shall protect the Secretary of State and any individual, firm, or operation that suffers a loss due to a dealership's regulatory noncompliance."Maine Secretary of State, Bureau of Motor Vehicles • Title 29-A M.R.S.A.

-Maine Bureau of Motor Vehicles Dealer Requirements
+Bureau of Motor Vehicles: Complete Licensing Requirements

 Required Documents